AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 >
 > If particular metadata is not present for the file, <meta\> tag with the key will not appear as the property for that file in the metadata.xml file.

-## Configure the DITA-OT command line argument field to accept root map metadata
+## Configure the DITA-OT command line argument field to accept root map metadata (for Cloud Service))

 To use the DITA-OT command line argument field to pass root map metadata, perform the following steps: